psi4/psi4/doc/sphinxman/source/plugins.rst

 codes that resemble modules belong in :source:`src/bin`.

-The single-executable design leads to a somewhat cumbersome development cycle, since every time a change is make, one must compile the code, archive it into a library, and then re-link the code into the main executable.
+The single-executable design leads to a somewhat cumbersome development cycle, since every time a change is made, one must compile the code, archive it into a library, and then re-link the code into the main executable.
 It's also daunting to new developers if they're required to learn the structure of the source tree, executable initialization code,